oktadev/okta-blog/_source/_posts/2019-06-20-ionic-4-tutorial-user-authentication-and-registration.md

 ## Add User Registration

 Next, enable user registration.
 This will allow new users to create their own account.
-Click on the **Users** menu and select **Registration**.

-{% img blog/ionic-4-login/user-registration.png alt:"User Registration" width:"600" %}{: .center-image }
+Run `okta login`, open the returned URL in your browser, sign in and click on **Directory** > **Self-Service Registration**.

 Click **Enable Registration**.

-{% img blog/ionic-4-login/enable-registration.png alt:"Enable Registration" width:"800" %}{: .center-image }

 On the subsequent page, click **Save** to complete the process of enabling user registration.

-{% img blog/ionic-4-login/registration-settings.png alt:"Save Registration Settings" width:"800" %}{: .center-image }

 Now if you go back to your app, sign out, then sign in again, you'll see a signup link at the bottom of the login form.